Emphysema: Other surgeries

 Lung transplantation – the replacement of either a single lung or both (bilateral) – may be considered in end-stage disease.
 A bilateral transplant is the preferred choice as complications can arise in a remaining single native lung; complications can include hyperinflation, pneumonia, and the development of lung cancer.
 Careful selection as recommended by the National Emphysema Treatment Trial (NETT) for transplant surgeries is needed as in some cases there will be an increased risk of mortality.
-Several factors including age, and poor exercise tolerance, using the BODE index need to be taken into account.
-A transplant is only considered where there are no serious comorbidites.
-A CT scan or a ventilation/perfusion scan may be useful in surgery considerations to evaluate cases for surgical interventions, and also to evaluate post-surgery responses.
+Several factors, including age and exercise tolerance using the BODE index need to be taken into account.
+A transplant is considered only when there are no serious comorbidites.
+A CT scan or a ventilation/perfusion scan may be useful to evaluate cases for surgical interventions and to evaluate post-surgery responses.
 A bullectomy may be carried out when a giant bulla occupies more than a third of a hemithorax.

+In other tissues

+Trapped air can also develop in other tissues such as under the skin, known as subcutaneous emphysema.
+Orbital emphysema is the trapping of air in the orbit; a type of this is palpebral emphysema that affects just the eyelids.
+Emphysematous gastritis is the presence of air in the stomach wall, usually caused by a bacterial infection.
+This is rare but has a high mortality rate.